input-leap/input-leap/README.md

 >   - For OS X 10.10 Yosemite and later:
 >     - [Barrier v2.1.0](https://github.com/debauchee/barrier/releases/tag/v2.1.0) or earlier _may_ work.
 >   - For Mac OS X 10.9 Mavericks _(and perhaps earlier)_:
->     1. the command-line portions of the current release _should_ run fine.
+>     1. the command-line portions of the [current release](https://github.com/debauchee/barrier/releases/latest) _should_ run fine.
 >     2. The GUI will _not_ run, as that OS version does not include Apple's *Metal* framework.
 >         - _(For a GUI workaround for Mac OS X 10.9, see the [discussion at issue #544](https://github.com/debauchee/barrier/issues/544))_

+> Note: Only versions [v2.3.4](https://github.com/debauchee/barrier/releases/tag/v2.3.4) and [later](https://github.com/debauchee/barrier/releases/latest) of Barrier can be supported by this project.
+>  - Anyone using an earlier version is advised to upgrade due to recently-addressed security vulnerabilities *(and other bug fixes)*.
+>    - This is especially important for computers accessible from the public Internet *(or from other shared/untrusted networks, such as when using shared WiFi)*.

 **Q: How do I load my configuration on startup?**